patrick-kidger/action_update_python_project/README.md

             email-target: your-email-here@example.com
 ```

 This will run every time the `main` branch is updated.
-If the version (as passed to `setuptools.setup(version=...)`) has updated, then it will trigger things as described above.
+If the version has updated, then it will trigger things as described above.

 ### Options

 The following are options for passing to `with`:

 - `python-version`: What Python version to run everything with.
+Must be at least 3.11.
 - `test-script`: What test script to run.
 - `pypi-user`: What username to use when pushing to PyPI.
 Defaults to `__token__`, corresponding to the use of a PyPI token.
 - `pypi-token`: What password or token to use when pushing to PyPI.